Article

 Todoist UI list

-In user interface (UI) design, a list is more than just an arrangement of items—it’s a critical structure that organizes information to guide users toward their goals.
-Lists are widely used across digital interfaces to display options, categorize content, or perform actions like browsing or selecting.
+In user interface (UI) design, a list is more than just an arrangement of items—it's a critical structure that organizes information to guide users toward their goals.
+This element is widely used across digital interfaces to display list items, categorize primary content, or perform actions like browsing or selecting.

 Understanding the basics of a list